 Install a Comprehensive Home Security System

-Any form of home security is better than none, but a comprehensive system offers superior protection.
+Any form of home security is better than none, but a comprehensive alarm system offers superior protection.
 All of the different components work together to create a relatively seamless layer of security.

 Window and Door Monitors